a dad carries his daughter on his shoulders, they're smiling and laughing

 Our Story

-Castill Hightower is the lead organizer for the APP Initiative.
+Castill Hightower is the lead organizer of the APP Initiative.
 "My brother, Herbert Hightower Jr., was shot and killed by Seattle police in 2004 while experiencing a mental health crisis.
 When Herbert was killed, our family struggled to access resources for his burial and funeral, causing further harm at one of the most traumatic times of our lives.
 Like so many other families, our trauma compounds year after year due to the lack of support in dealing with the aftermath of losing a loved one to police violence.
 This experience sparked my fight to establish the Affected Persons Program, bringing resources to victims of police violence and their families when they're most needed, so that no other family has to endure what ours and so many like ours have."

 a family of five kids